grubwieser/Datalake-training/README.md

 3) On the New notebook instance page, provide the following information:

-    1) Instance name: [your project-id]-dataproc-hub instance name.
+    1) Instance name: dataproc-hub instance name.
     2) Region - Select a region for the Dataproc Hub instance.
 Select europe-west3 if possible.
 Note: Dataproc clusters spawned by this Dataproc Hub instance will also be created in this region.
     For best performance, select a geographically close region.
     3) Zone: Select a zone within the selected region.